California opioid crisis: Statistics

-Legal actions
+Government response

 A two milligram dose of pure fentanyl powder (on pencil tip) is a lethal amount for most people.

 Senate Bill 10, also known as "Melanie's Law", was a bill heard by the California Senate in 2023.
 The bill was named after 15-year-old Melanie Ramos, a student at Hollywood's Helen Bernstein High School who died at school in September 2022 from what was thought to be a fentanyl overdose.
 Her body was discovered by her friend's stepfather in one of the campus bathrooms after she had been reported missing for eight hours, according to a lawsuit filed by her family.

 By expanding resources, the bill attempts to prevent fentanyl overdoses on campuses across the state.
 As part of a school safety plan, the legislation would compel schools to devise an action plan for student opioid overdoses.
 This can entail educating staff on how to give medicines like Narcan to alleviate the symptoms of an opioid overdose.

-From the beginning of May to mid-June 2023, California Highway Patrol (CHP) officers in San Francisco seized as much fentanyl as they could, amid a crisis marked by more than 2 million fatal overdoses.
-The governor's office stated that the quantity, being over 4 kilograms, was sufficient to kill the population of San Francisco three times over.
-The seizure was conducted as a part of Gavin Newsom's plan, which combats the spread of fentanyl and bright and tries to enhance public health and safety in San Francisco.
+From the beginning of May to mid-June 2023, California Highway Patrol (CHP) officers in San Francisco seized over 4 kilograms of fentanyl, which the governor's office stated was sufficient to kill the population of San Francisco three times over.
+The seizure was conducted as a part of governor Gavin Newsom's plan, which combats the spread of fentanyl and tries to enhance public health and safety in San Francisco.

 Attorney General Rob Bonta stated in June 2023 that Walgreens, CVS, and two pharmaceutical companies would have to pay a total of $17.3 billion to the state of California as part of a settlement for their involvement in the opioid crisis.

 Despite the drug issues in the San Francisco city, community-led harm-reduction initiatives have been stopped by Newsom and some local officials.
 Tenderloin Center, designed as a temporary harm-reduction measure, will be replaced by 12 smaller "wellness hubs" around the city.
 These hubs were designed to offer "health and shelter services", besides allowing "supervised drug use" so that overdose deaths are prevented.